How Does Inflation Affect Your Money — A Plain English Explanation

 The same dynamic applies more gently to savings accounts that pay some interest, but at a slower rate.
 According to Investopedia's overview of real interest rates, the real return on savings is the nominal interest rate minus the inflation rate.
 A savings account paying 0.5% during a year with 3% inflation produces a real return of approximately negative 2.5% — the dollar balance grows, but the purchasing power shrinks.

-This is one reason high-yield savings accounts (paying closer to or above the inflation rate) get discussed so often in personal finance.
-They do not eliminate the loss; they reduce it.
+That's one reason high-yield savings accounts in the U.S. and fixed deposits in India (paying closer to or above the inflation rate) get discussed so often in personal finance.
+They don't eliminate the loss; they reduce it, and in good rate environments they flip it positive.

 How inflation affects wages and salaries